GitHubbubble/gitPro/Rebase.md

 # Note that empty commits are commented out
 ```

-That is to say, we have several commits and every one follow this format:
+That is to say, we have several commits and every one follow format like:
 ```
 [action][partial-sha][short commit message]
 ```